rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Snapshot Disk

-This action is used to creates a snapshot of a specified persistent disk.
+This action is used to create a snapshot of a specified persistent disk.

 ##### Input